The Controversial Tradition Of Chicago 'Dibs'

 To dibs or not to dibs…

-“It took me about half an hour to dig out the spot,” said Chicago resident Angela Espenald.
+“It took me about half an hour to dig out the spot,” said Chicago resident Angela Espeland.
 “This is a garbage can.
-That’s a laundry basket.
-For years I’ve been against dibs very vocally.”
+That’s a laundry basket.”

 To fully understand the debate, you must first know the frustration of the Chicago street parker.

 Ironing boards, chairs, even a pair of pants.
 Some of the city’s side streets are starting to look like a frozen thrift store.
-City records show 311 complaints so far this year about dibs, more than the last two years combined.
+City records show the city’s 311 system has fielded 2,638 complaints so far this year about dibs, more than the last two years combined (355 in 2020 and 1,127 in 2019).

 Something Logan Square resident Shannon Barnes agrees with.
 Usually.

 “I’d say like 75% of the spots that were open had some random object,” Barnes said.
-“So I feel like I was kinda forced to claim my spot.”
+“So I feel like I was kind of forced to claim my spot.”

 There is a city ordinance that says you can’t store your personal belongings in the public way.
 But if you’re hoping to get your neighbor’s lawn chair removed, you‘ll have to wait for Mother Nature to run its course.